clahub/clahub/DEPLOY.md

 Heroku
 ===============

-First, install [Heroku toolbelt](https://toolbelt.heroku.com/) and follow their "Getting started" instructions.
+After checking out this repostiory, install [Heroku toolbelt](https://toolbelt.heroku.com/) and follow their "Getting started" instructions.

 Then, for an app named "my-clahub":